My Journey with Trichotillomania and why I started Tiny Intentions

 Seeking Help—And Finding My Own Path

-That said, I do not recommend this approach for everyone.
+That said, I DO NOT recommend this approach for everyone.
 Everyone’s journey is different, and I strongly encourage seeking support from a licensed cognitive behavioral therapist.
+I just didn’t find the right one for me at that time of my life.

 My Healing Process